Intestinal Lymphoma in Cats: Symptoms & Natural Treatments

 Inflammatory Bowel Disease (IBD) Kit - The IBD Kit is essential for cats with intestinal lymphoma, as it helps improve digestive symptoms, reduces pain (hunching over, tummy noises) and enhances absorption of nutrients.
 The IBD Kit is easy to administer, and cats experience relief within a few days.
 No natural treatment for intestinal lymphoma in cats is complete without our IBD Kit.

 Gastro ULC - An all-natural product consisting of herbal remedies, Gastro ULC helps heal the lining of the stomach, reduces inflammation in the mucosal lining of the GI tract and enhances the natural digestive process.

-Happy Paws Organic Hemp Extract - A few drops of this anti-inflammatory oil can help reduce inflammation and support a healthy immune system.
+Happy Paws Organic Hemp Extract - A few drops of this professional veterinary strength oil can help reduce inflammation and support a healthy immune system.
 Controlling inflammation is a core part of cancer treatment, and that is the main characteristic of this feline intestinal lymphoma oil.
 The ingredients in Happy Paws are being researched for their beneficial effects on cancer.
 Anecdotal reports include reduced pain, inflammation and discomfort.
 Each 1oz bottle contains 550mg of full spectrum hemp extract in an unflavored all-natural coconut oil base.
 100% organic.
 Made in the USA.
-Professional veterinary strength.